JennyGlover/se_project_express/README.md

 ## Description of the Project and Its Functionality

-The WTWR back-end project focuses on creating a robust server to power the What to Wea application.
+The WTWR back-end project focuses on creating a robust server to power the What to Wear application.
 The server is designed to handle user data, manage a database of clothing items, and provide secure API endpoints for interaction.
 This includes implementing user authentication and authorization to ensure only authorized users can access or modify data.

 The project enables the following functionalities: